quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Address Rewriting to Ensure Routing Stability

-While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or switches in the server infrastructure route using the address-port 4-tuple.
-If infrastructure routes on addresses only, NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}
-describes a way to addresses this problem by coordinating the selection and use of connection IDs between load-balancers and servers.
+While QUIC's migration capability makes it possible for a connection to survive client address changes, this does not work if the routers or switches in the server infrastructure route using the address-port 4-tuple.
+If infrastructure routes on addresses only, NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}} describes a way to addresses this problem by coordinating the selection and use of connection IDs between load-balancers and servers.

 Applying address translation at a middlebox to maintain a stable address-port mapping for flows based on connection ID might seem